mlan/docker-asterisk/README.md

 ## Build assembly

 The entry and exit scripts, discussed above, as well as other utility scrips are copied to the image during the build phase.
-The source file tree was designed to facilitate simple scanning, using wild-card matching, sub-module directories for files that should be copied to image.
+The source file tree was designed to facilitate simple scanning, using wild-card matching, of source-module directories for files that should be copied to image.
 Sub-directory names indicate its file types so they can be copied to the correct locations.
 The code snippet in the `Dockerfile` which achieves this is show below.

 ```dockerfile
 COPY	src/*/bin $DOCKER_BIN_DIR/